With Keystone XL back on the shelf, oilpatch pressure mounts on Trudeau and Trans Mountain | CBC News

 For TC Energy, there will be dissatisfaction, but it's merely one of many projects the company is pursuing.
 Considering the firm operates throughout North America with a variety of businesses from oil and natural gas to electricity and nuclear, the company still has many growth opportunities.

-As for Trans Mountain, the public spotlight has always shone bright on the multi-billion dollar expansion project.
+As for Trans Mountain, the public spotlight has always shone brightly on the multi-billion dollar expansion project.
 Still, with Keystone XL no longer in the picture, the focus on the federal government's pipeline project will only sharpen — for those for and against.

 Comments